NicoPANW/t-airs/README.md

 3. **Cloud Authentication:** You must be logged into your target cloud provider via your computer's terminal:
    * **For AWS:** Install the AWS CLI and run `aws configure`.
    * **For GCP:** Install the Google Cloud SDK and run `gcloud auth application-default login`.
+4. **SSH Key (AWS Only):** You must have an Ed25519 SSH key pair generated on your local machine.
+Terraform will automatically inject this key into the AWS server.
+If you don't have one, generate it by running:
+   `ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519 -N ""`

 > [!IMPORTANT]
 > **AWS Bedrock Users:** AWS does not enable models by default.
 You must log into the AWS Console, navigate to Amazon Bedrock -> Model Access, and request access to Anthropic, Meta, and Mistral models before deploying.